quiltdata/quilt/docs/advanced-features/workflows.md

 `workflow` parameter in the `Package.push()` API call or CLI is not provided.

 ## JSON Schema

-- Quilt workflows support the [Draft 7 JSON Schema](https://json-schema.org/specification-links.html#draft-7).
+* Quilt workflows support the [Draft 7 JSON Schema](https://json-schema.org/specification-links.html#draft-7).
-- JSON schemas can be stored anywhere in your Amazon S3 bucket.
+* JSON schemas can be stored anywhere in any accessible Amazon S3 bucket.
 Provided the path to the file is accessible in `config.yml`, the schema will successfully validate your package metadata shape.

 ### Default values

 Quilt supports the
 [`default` keyword](https://json-schema.org/understanding-json-schema/reference/generic.html?highlight=default).

 ### Auto-fill dates

 If you wish to pre-populate dates in the Quilt catalog, you can use the custom keyword `dateformat` in your schemas.
 For example: